-This camp is an “Original” Catholic HEART Workcamp.
-It is open to those entering the 8th grade in the fall of 2018 and older.
+This camp is a “Next Level” Catholic HEART Workcamp.
+It is open to those entering the 8th grade in the fall of 2019 and older.

 There are a lot of hills and one way streets that are narrow in Pittsburgh, PA.
 Therefore, we can not allow Charter Buses larger than 28 passengers to attend the Pittsburgh camp.
 Vans are the preferred means of transportation but smaller/mini buses will work.

 - The school does not have central air, but every classroom has a window air conditioner.
 They can be turned on for sleeping (we do sleep in the classrooms), but we ask that they are turned off during the day while you are at the worksites.

 - The gym (program area) also has air conditioning that we turn on during program time.

 - The cafeteria is not air conditioned and the locker rooms are not either.
 The cafeteria has big sliding windows that open and allow air to come in.

 - The showers are on site.
 We have one locker room per gender, so we have separate times for adults and youth.
 The female showers are individual and there are 6 of them.
 The male showers are communal and there are 2 trees with 5 heads each.

 - There is a lot of space outside for free time.
 There is a baseball field, volleyball net and a soccer field.
 There aren’t basketball hoops in the parking lot.
 Since the program area is in the gym, we cannot use the gym for basketball either.
 However, the outside is very nice and the school is in a safe neighborhood and has a long driveway; it feels like a campus setting.